WasabiRaptor/SBQ-NPC-Template/README.md

 In the folder `tenants/sbq/ocs` you'll find a `.tenant` file, you'll have to make sure its renamed, and the relevant names and IDs in the file itself are renamed to the correct values, as guided by the comments.

-In the folder `npcs/tenants` you should find a file names `sbqTenantCatalogue.json.patch` if you edit this as the comments instruct your tenant will be listed in the selection box for the sbq colony deed.
+In the folder `npcs/tenants` you should find a file named `sbqTenantCatalogue.json.patch` if you edit this as the comments instruct your tenant will be listed in the selection box for the sbq colony deed.

 ### Main NPC